 - The legal relationship of a guardian is not permanent and can be terminated by the court so the parent can resume caring for the child

 In many cases, if a parent becomes temporarily unable to care for a child, the guardian will be a grandparent or another close relative to the child.
 This is often preferred rather than appointing someone the child does not know well.
 However, if no family members are available, the court may seek out someone else to care for the child.

 Contact a Guardianship Lawyer in California for Assistance

-At Furubotten Law, our California guardianship attorneys can help with your case and are dedicated to protecting your interests and those of your children.
+An experienced guardianship lawyer At Furubotten Law, can help with your case and are dedicated to protecting your interests and those of your children.
 Call 951.363.4465 or contact us online to discuss your guardianship matter.
 We have offices located in Long Beach, Huntington Beach, Manhattan Beach, and Temecula to best help you.